 Repairs can usually be done in 30 minutes or less.
 The process involves using a special clear resin to repair the damage.
 Once it has dried, it is polished until the resulting surface is almost as good as new.
 And, of course, the same technique can be used on side windows and rear windows, not just the actual windshield.

-A professional windshield repair will usually come with a 12-month guarantee.
+A professional auto windshield repair service in Tucson will usually come with a 12-month guarantee.
 Check with your Seattle windshield specialist what guarantees they offer and ensure that you’re getting a long-term repair you know you can rely on.
 If you’re not happy driving your car to the repair shop, your Seattle windshield specialists should send a certified technician to you and they’ll carry out the repair or replacement at your home or office.